Cécile Renault

-Cécile-Aimée Renault (1774–1794) was a French woman and royalist accused of trying to assassinate Maximilien Robespierre during the Reign of Terror with two tiny penknives.
-She was sentenced to death and guillotined on 17 June 1794 (29 prairial year II) in what is now Place de la Nation.
+Cécile-Aimée Renault (1774–1794) was a French woman and royalist accused of trying to assassinate Maximilien Robespierre during the Reign of Terror with two penknives.
+She was sentenced to death and guillotined on 17 June 1794 in what is now Place de la Nation.

 Assassination attempt

-Born in 1774 in Paris, Renault was the daughter of a paper maker, and Robespierre's name was frequently printed upon his products and a frequent part of her early life.
+Born in 1774 in Paris, Renault was the daughter of a paper maker, and Maximilien Robespierre's name was frequently printed upon his products and a frequent part of her early life.

 Renault approached the home of Robespierre on the evening of 22 May 1794, carrying a parcel, a basket, and extra clothing under her arm that hid her weapons.
-She was able to successfully enter Robespierre's home due to her young countenance and age, being only about 20 years old at the time.
+She was able to successfully enter Robespierre's home because of her young countenance and age, being only about 20 years old at the time.
 Robespierre's guards initially allowed Renault to see him but required her to wait for several hours inside the deputy's antechamber.

 Upon waiting for several hours and becoming impatient, Renault demanded her hosts have Robespierre meet with her immediately, arguing that "a public man ought to receive at all times those who have occasion to approach him."
 When arrested she said she had been merely curious to see "what a tyrant looks like."
 She also claimed to her captors that she would "rather have one king than fifty thousand."
 Other sources vary in, some quoting that Renault "preferred to have one king than sixty."

-Robespierre's guards searched Renault's clothing and basket and found the knives purposed to kill Robespierre, miscellaneous papers, and her fresh change of clothing.
-After placing her under arrest, Robespierre and his guards correlated this assassination attempt to recent attempts during Reign of Terror.
+Robespierre's guards searched Renault's clothing and basket and found two knives purposed to kill Robespierre, miscellaneous papers, and a change of clothing.
+After placing her under arrest, Robespierre and his guards correlated this assassination attempt to recent attempts during the Reign of Terror.
 This included most notably the assassination of Jean-Paul Marat by Charlotte Corday in 1793.
 Renault's interrogators also suggested that her assassination plot was a retaliation effort.
 Her lover had recently been sentenced to death via guillotine by the Committee of Public Safety.